Top 21 Best Twitch Streamers (2020)

 13. Pokimane – 3,167,693 followers

-One of the biggest streamers in the world, Imane “Pokimane” Anys is more than just a pretty face who just happened to be one of the first to jump into the streaming bandwagon.
+One of the biggest streamers in the world, Imane “Pokimane” Anys is more than just a pretty face who just happened to be one of the first to jump on the streaming bandwagon.

-Pokimane is an affable and charismatic figure who has since been tapped by various brands in an effort to help make gaming more mainstream.
+Pokimane is an affable and charismatic figure who has since been tapped by various brands to help make gaming more mainstream.

 She mostly streams herself playing Fortnite and League of Legends most of the time these days, while also working with various brands and creating content for Offline TV, one of YouTube’s biggest channels.